-Jimini’s, the French edible insect company, is giving out free tasters at the fringes of Hello Tomorrow technology conference, but is finding some people tough to convert.
-Granola containing ground-up mealworm powder (with no insect parts visible) goes down OK, but the whole dried mealworms are proving a step too far.
+In this particular instance, it’s Jimini’s, the French edible insect company, giving out free tasters at the fringes of Hello Tomorrow technology conference.
+But they’re finding some people tough to convert.
+Granola containing ground-up mealworm powder (with no insect parts visible) goes down OK, but dried mealworms are proving a step too far.

 Edible insect companies are trying hard to move out of the novelty fringe and into the mainstream.
 They are getting some traction — at the end of last year, for example, Sainsbury’s became the first UK supermarket chain to start stocking edible insect snack-packs in its stores, after agreeing a supply deal with UK-based Eat Grub, while Jimini’s products are on sale in French retailer Carrefour’s stores in Spain, and in Kaufland, Germany’s second largest retail chain.

 Poppy Reid, marketing executive at Eat Grub, says the Sainsbury’s deal has provided “a dose of rocket fuel” for the brand, which previously had to sell mainly through its website and pop-up events.

 Meanwhile companies that are growing insects for animal feed have seen huge investment rounds in the last few years. Ÿnsect, based in France, for example, raised $125m in a series-C round in February.